 - Wine Retreat

-Maybe your goal is to travel for a year visiting 20 countries.
-Maybe it’s to visit 12 countries in 3 months.
+The goal of this type of tourist is to travel to multiple destinations.
+It might be for a year to visit 20 countries.
+Perhaps it’s to visit 12 countries in 3 months.
 Or you might want to visit 14 different Asian cities in 3 weeks.

 No matter how long you travel or where you go, you’re in for a trip of a lifetime.